ebourg/jsign/README.md

 #### Version 4.1 (in development)

+* The Ant task can now sign multiple files by defining a fileset (contributed by Kyle Berezin)
 * Fixed the _"Map failed"_ OutOfMemoryError when signing large MSI files

 #### Version 4.0 (2021-08-09)